Landslides Data Pathfinder

 - VIIRS Vegetation Indices from Earthdata Search

-The LP DAAC AppEEARS tool offers a simple and effective way to extract, transform, visualize, and download MODIS and VIIRS vegetation-related data products.
+LP DAAC's AppEEARS offers a simple and effective way to extract, transform, visualize, and download MODIS and VIIRS vegetation-related data products.
 AppEEARS allows users to subset data by defining specific point(s) or area(s) of interest, and output data can be downloaded in csv (point), GeoTIFF (area) or NetCDF-4 (area) format.
-The ORNL DAAC subsetting tools provide a means to simply and efficiently access and visualize MODIS and VIIRS vegetation-related data products as well.
+ORNL DAAC's subsetting tools provide a means to simply and efficiently access and visualize MODIS and VIIRS vegetation-related data products as well.